Piaget’s Theory of Moral Development

 According to Piaget, the basis of children’s reasoning and judgment about rules and punishment changes as they get older.
 Just as there are universal stages in children’s cognitive development, there are stages in their moral development.

 Piaget devised experiments to study children’s perceptions of right and wrong.
-Part of his research included the telling of a story about something another child did, like breaking a jar of cookies.
+Part of his research included telling a story about something another child did, like breaking a jar of cookies.
 Then, he would ask children whether they thought that action was right or wrong.
 He wanted to know the logic behind their moral reasoning.

 child reaching for a jar of cookies

-He found that while young children were focused on authority, with age they became increasingly autonomous and able to evaluate actions from a set of independent principles of morality.
+He found that while young children were focused on authority, with age, they became increasingly autonomous and able to evaluate actions from a set of independent principles of morality.

 Piaget’s Theory of Moral Development described two stages of moral development: heteronomous morality and autonomous morality.